RQLv1/Paper-Agent/README.md

-# An LLMs-powered chemist agent solves the data-to-synthesis process-to-property challenge in the TiO<sub>2</sub> nanocomposites
+# LLMs-powered chemist agent reveals the synthesis–property relationships in semiconductor TiO<sub>2</sub> nanocomposites
 ## 🙌About
 This repository contains the code and resources of the following paper:

-An LLMs-powered chemist agent solves the data-to-synthesis process-to-property challenge in the TiO<sub>2</sub> nanocomposites
+LLMs-powered chemist agent reveals the synthesis–property relationships in semiconductor TiO<sub>2</sub> nanocomposites

 ## 📕Overview of the agent
-Data scarcity is a significant bottleneck for applying Artificial Intelligence (AI) in the field of TiO<sub>2</sub> nanocomposites.
-To address this, we developed “Paper Agent”, a Large Language Models (LLMs) powered agent for end-to-end automatic data collection and analysis.
-Equipped with modules for database creation, joint analysis of database and automatic data analysis and carefully designed Structured ChemPrompt Engineering, Paper Agent streamlines the research workflow.
+TiO2 nanocomposites are widely used in photocatalysis, photovoltaics, and optical devices, yet their synthesis process–property relationships (PPR) remain poorly understood due to data scarcity.
+Here, we present Paper Agent, a large language model (LLM)-powered chemist agent for end-to-end data collection and analysis.
+Leveraging Structured ChemPrompt Engineering and integrated modules for database creation, automatic analysis, and joint database interrogation, Paper Agent autonomously extracted 4000 structured data points from the literature.
+Using a fine-tuned qwen-14b-grpo model, it achieved an F1 score of 0.7503, enabling fast, cost-effective, and accurate data extraction.
+Automated regression and SHAP analysis revealed key factors influencing material properties, while joint database analysis enabled reverse design of synthesis routes.
+Notably, multi-tool integration gives rise to emergent capabilities, mimicking expert reasoning.
+This work demonstrates a novel AI-driven strategy to uncover PPR in energy-relevant TiO2 nanocomposites and accelerate materials discovery.

 <p align="center">
 <img  src="images/ToC.png">